-Tropical plants in the garden or in containers bring to mind snowy white beaches, dense, lush rainforests and exotic sights and scents.
-Hedychium is a tropical plant that is hardy in United States Department of Agriculture zones 8 to 11.
+Tropical plants in the garden or in containers bring to mind snowy white beaches, dense, lush rainforests, and exotic sights and scents.
+Hedychium is a tropical plant that is hardy in the United States Department of Agriculture zones 8 to 11.
 For northern gardeners, butterfly ginger plants can be grown in containers and brought indoors for the cool seasons.
 This is a true ginger in the Zingerberaceae family, but the rhizomes are not the source of the culinary spice, ginger.

-The butterfly ginger lily is a half hardy perennial, flowering plant.
+The butterfly ginger lily is a half-hardy, perennial, flowering plant.
 The blooms are strongly scented and quite intoxicating.
 The plants are part of the marginal rainforest community in tropical Asia.
-As such, providing partial shade and organic rich, moist soil is key to growing Hedychium ginger lilies.
+As such, providing partial shade and organic-rich, moist soil is key to growing Hedychium ginger lilies.